Blind Tiger's alcohol license suspended after latest shooting; 4 charged after ALE investigation

 Manager Donald Beck Jr., 55, of Greensboro was charged with allowing violations to occur on the ABC-licensed premises and hiring unlicensed armed security.

-The Blind Tiger also is under investigation by the city’s Safety Review Board.
+The Blind Tiger also is under investigation by the city’s Safety Review Board, a newly created and somewhat controversial organization that evaluates violent incidents at restaurants, clubs and bars.
 It’s the second investigation of the venue this year by the board.

 In April, the city shut the club down after two shootings occurred within days of each other.
 The business was able to reopen after all the issues were brought into compliance.